efoster9/interactive-web/unit-3-advanced-dom/U3LA1/U3LA1.md

     // one line
     let curvedGrades = testGrades.map( grade => (grade * 0.5 + 50) );
     ```
     Notice that the original test grades don't change!
 Instead we made a new array with each value curved.
+For [more examples on `map()`](https://www.w3schools.com/js/js_array_iteration.asp) check this link out.

 3. Code up the following, and have students predict the output.
 What do you notice as the similarities and differences between `filter()` and `map()`?
     ```js